-2. Introducing the Cloud Storage Connectors
+2. The Cloud Storage Connectors

-When deploying HDP clusters on AWS or Azure cloud laaS, you can take advantage of the native integration with the cloud object storage services available on each of the cloud platforms: Amazon S3 on AWS, and ADLS and WASB on Azure.
+When deploying HDP clusters on cloud laaS, you can take advantage of the native integration with the object storage services available on each of the cloud platforms: Amazon S3 on AWS, ADLS and WASB on Azure, and GCS on Google Cloud.
 This integration is via cloud storage connectors included with HDP.
 Their primary function is to help you connect to, access, and work with data the cloud storage services.
-These connectors are not a replacement for HDFS and cannot be used as a replacement for HDFS defaultFS.

-The cloud connectors allow you to seamlessly access and work with data stored in Amazon S3, Azure ADLS and Azure WASB storage services, including, but not limited to, the following use cases:
+The cloud connectors allow you to access and work with data stored in Amazon S3, Azure ADLS and Azure WASB storage services, and Google Cloud Storage, including but not limited to the following use cases:

-- Collect data for analysis and then load it into Hadoop ecosystem applications such as Hive or Spark directly from cloud storage services. - Persist data to cloud storage services for use outside of HDP clusters. - Copy data stored in cloud storage services to HDFS for analysis and then copy back to the cloud when done. - Share data between multiple HDP clusters and between various external non-HDP systems - by pointing at the same data sets in the cloud object stores.
+- Collect data for analysis and then load it into Hadoop ecosystem applications such as Hive or Spark directly from cloud storage services. - Persist data to cloud storage services for use outside of HDP clusters. - Copy data stored in cloud storage services to HDFS for analysis and then copy back to the cloud when done. - Share data between multiple HDP clusters and between various external non-HDP systems. - Back up Hadoop clusters using distop.

-The S3A, ADLS and WASB connectors are implemented as individual Hadoop modules.
+The cloud object store connectors are implemented as individual Hadoop modules.
 The libraries and their dependencies are automatically placed on the classpath.